PrestaShop/prestashop-specs/back-office/advanced-parameters/database/advanced_parameters-database-sql_manager.md

 The cancel button redirects the user to the SQL Manager list without saving any information.

-The save button saves the SQL query name, the SQL query, and redirects the user to the list adding the new SQL query saved with the success alert: "Successful creation.".
+The save button saves the SQL query name, the SQL query, and redirects the user to the list adding the new SQL query saved with the success alert: "SQL query was successfully saved."

 If the user saves a request that has not the authorized query type (defined in the list below), an error is displayed: "Error: only SELECT type queries are authorized.", the query is not saved and the user stays on the page with the error displayed.